 But the outcome will likely depend on whether the men of Hollywood choose complacency or transformation.
 Apathy can be the cruelest form of backlash: while women run themselves ragged, trying to change the world, all men have to do to sabotage that change is to stay still.

-Sady Doyle is the author of "Trainwreck: The Women We Love to Hate, Mock and Fear... and Why" (Melville House, 2016).
-She founded the feminist blog Tiger Beatdown, and her work has appeared regularly in Elle, The Guardian, and In These Times, among others.
-She lives in Brooklyn, New York.
+Jude Ellison Sady Doyle is the author of "Trainwreck: The Women We Love to Hate, Mock and Fear... and Why" (Melville House, 2016).
+They founded the feminist blog Tiger Beatdown, and their work has appeared regularly in Elle, The Guardian, and In These Times, among others.
+Doyle lives in Brooklyn, New York.